Tutorial: Create a streams flow from a Data Historian example flow

 This tutorial is a high-level, bird’s eye view of a streams flow that takes approximately 10 minutes to finish.
-Other tutorials do an in-depth examination into the canvas,
+Other tutorials do an in-depth examination into the canvas, Metrics page, and operators.

 The sample data is taken from five weather stations.
 The data includes weather station ID, time zone, date in Universal Coordinated Time (UTC) format, latitude, longitude, temperature, barometric pressure, humidity, indoor temperature, and rainfall today.